NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 pod 'CoreBluetoothMock'
 ```

-Then, you need to choose one of the following approaches:
+With this complete, you need to choose one of the following approaches:

-### Using aliases
+#### Using aliases (recommended)

-This solution is much easier to implement, and therefor recommended.

-Copy [CoreBluetoothTypeAliases.swift](.../Example/nRFBlinky/CoreBluetothTypeAliases.swift) file to your project.
+Copy [CoreBluetoothTypeAliases.swift](Example/nRFBlinky/CoreBluetoothTypeAliases.swift) file to your project.
 It will create
 number of type aliases for all **CBM...** names and rename them to **CB...**, so you will not need to perform any changes in
-your files, except from removing `import CoreBluetooth` in all your files, as the types are now defined locally.
+your code, except from removing `import CoreBluetooth` in all your files, as the types are now defined locally.

-### Direct
+#### Direct

 Replace `import CoreBluetooth` with `import CoreBluetoothMock` in your classes.